Vitanje Vas

 Vitanje Vas ([ˈʋiːtanjɛ ˈʋaːs]; Vitanje vas, also Vitanja vas or Vitanjska vas, Dorf Weitenstein) is a former settlement in the Municipality of Vitanje in northeastern Slovenia.
 It is now part of the town of Vitanje.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Savinja Statistical Region.

 Geography

 Vitanje Vas lies in the northern part of Vitanje, separated from the main part of the town by the Hudinja River.
 It is the older part of the now-combined town.
-Jesenica Creek flows to the west of the settlement and Hočna Creek to the east; both are tributaries of the Hudinja.
-The street name Na vasi (literally, 'in the village') in the settlement reflects its name.
+Jesenica Creek runs to the west of the settlement and Hočna Creek to the east; both are tributaries of the Hudinja.
+The street name Na vasi (literally, 'in the village') in the settlement mirrors its name.

 History

 Vitanje Vas was merged with the main settlement of Vitanje Trg in 1953 to create the combined settlement of Vitanje.

 Cultural heritage

 The parish church in Vitanje stands in Vitanje Vas.